kenjennings/Atari-Breakout76/README04-1TitleImplementation.md

 - Start key: Start game
 - Paddle button: Start game

+Paddle rotation may also be used to select the values.
+Without a "Back" button it is not practical to represent heirarchical input.
+So, the entire set of configurable items would be treated as a flat list for the sake of paddle input.
+The paddle position would move immediately to any item on the list and the paddle button chooses the selection.
+The interface code will need to enforce mutual exclusion of choices under the same configuration item.

 ---

 **PREVIOUS SECTION** | **Back To START** | **NEXT SECTION**